Sunday, November 25, 2012

 ReplyDelete

-3. Henry, kudos to you for the great blog, coverage of THE VIRGINIAN and highlighting INSP.
-Big applause to INSP for airing classic series, espcially the groundbreaking western THE HIGH CHAPARRAL.
+3. Kudos to you for the great blog, Henry and for highlighting INSP.
+Applause to them for airing these wonderful shows, espcially the groundbreaking classic "The High Chaparral."

 Jan Pippins